Libensemble/libensemble/docs/data_structures/libE_specs.rst

             Default: None.
 If None, resources will be divided by workers (excluding zero_resource_workers).
         'enforce_worker_core_bounds' [boolean]:
-            If false, the Executor will permit submission of tasks with a higher processor count than the CPUs available to the worker as detected by the resource manager.
+            If False, the Executor will permit submission of tasks with a higher processor count than the CPUs available to the worker as detected by the resource manager.
 Larger node counts are not allowed.
             When the libE_specs option "disable_resource_manager" is True, this argument is ignored.
 Default: False
         'dedicated_mode' [boolean]:
-            If true, then running in dedicated mode, otherwise in distributed mode.
+            If True, then running in dedicated mode, otherwise in distributed mode.
 Dedicated mode means libE processes (manager and workers) are grouped together and do not share nodes with applications.
             Distributed mode means workers share nodes with applications.